isomerpages/govtech-stp/_travellers-from-brunei-darussalam/02b-rgl-terms-and-conditions.md

 : a.
 Valid SafeTravel Pass approval letter for the intended week of travel;
 : b.
 Valid visa (for visa-required passport holders); and : c.
 Valid certificate of negative result of COVID-19 PCR test taken within 72 hours prior to departure, from a health centre authorised by the Government of Brunei Darussalam; and
 : d.
-A return air ticket or proof of other transportation arrangements to depart Singapore.
+Return air ticket or proof of other transportation arrangements to depart Singapore.

 #### Post-Arrival in Singapore